Visa, Plaid call off $5.3 billion deal

 “We are confident we would have prevailed in court as Plaid’s capabilities are complementary to Visa’s, not competitive,” he added.

-Visa said in January it had agreed to buy privately held Plaid in a $5.3 billion deal aimed at boosting the payments giant’s access to the booming financial technology sector.
+Visa said in January it had agreed to buy the privately held startup Plaid in a $5.3 billion deal aimed at boosting the payments giant’s access to the booming financial technology sector.

+(This story corrects to show Plaid is not listed, removes Reuters Instrument Code from first paragraph)

 Reporting by Diane Bartz in Washington and Praveen Paramasivam in Bengaluru; Editing by Shounak Dasgupta and Rosalba O’Brien